Krayz1a/scroll-blocker/README.md

 - **Touch‑through overlay**: Allows pull‑down notifications and system gestures while visually blocking the feed.

 **How to test**
 1. Download the APK asset below and install on your device.
+2. Go to **Settings -> Apps -> ScrollBlocker** and in the top left corner allow restricted permissions.
-2. Enable **ScrollBlockService** under **Settings → Accessibility**.
+3. Enable **ScrollBlockService** under **Settings → Accessibility**.
-3. Open each supported feed (Reels, TikTok, Shorts) and verify the white overlay appears and disappears as expected.
+4. Open each supported feed (Reels, TikTok, Shorts) and verify the white overlay appears and disappears as expected.
-4. Report any issues or edge cases (e.g. specific device OEM quirks) via the GitHub Issues page.
+5. Report any issues or edge cases (e.g. specific device OEM quirks) via the GitHub Issues page.

 Thank you for helping me test out the beta!